 TMS therapy is painless, but some people experience mild to moderate scalp discomfort during treatment.
 This tends to occur less frequently after the first week.

-To learn more about TMS therapy, call the Institute for Advanced Psychiatry or book an appointment online today.
+To learn more about TMS therapy, call the Institute for Advanced Psychiatry today.